 The Tarocco is seedless and has an orange rind with slightly blushed red tones.
 It is a medium-sized fruit and is easy to peel.

-How to Choose an Orange.
 Select an orange that is firm and heavy for its size.
 A heavy orange will be a juicy orange.
 Avoid oranges that are spongy or have mold.
-Rough brown russeting on the rind of an orange will not affect the flavor or quality.
+Rough brown russeting on the rind of orange will not affect the flavor or quality.
 A slight greening of the orange rind will not affect the quality.
 An orange with a green tint to its rind can be ripe and ready to eat.

 Store.
 Oranges will keep in the vegetable bin of the refrigerator for up to a month, or they will store in a cool, dark place in the kitchen for a week.